vgebrev/Tesli/README.md

 - **Deployment to the Web**
     - Currently the app is deployed to the user's own network/computer.
 Eventually the aim is to make it public-facing on the Web.

-- **Bookings**
-    - Allow learners/guardians to book their own lessons

 - **Self-Administration**
     - Allow multiple tutors/companies to manage their own student databases, schedules and finances.
+    - Allow students/parents/guardians to manage their information, schedules and find tutors.

 - **Reports**
     - Various reports on finances, learner progress and lesson analytics